Maximizing Your Creative Potential as a Color Blind Photographer

 You heard earlier that Nathan would edit in black and white until he’s happy, before switching back to color.
 The same can be done in camera, as long as your camera is set to RAW mode.

 When photographing in RAW, you can set your picture display to black and white.
-Then every preview you have will be without color, so you can focus on shapes, shadows, contrast and composition, not color.
+Then every preview you have will be without color, so you can focus on shapes, shadows, contrast, and composition, not color.
 The beauty here is that when you bring the photos into Lightroom Classic, they will still look black and white, but you can switch back to color when ready.

 * This will not work if your camera is set to JPEG